Jamaica Labour Party: The JLP in colonial Jamaica

+Manley was appointed Jamaica's first premier on 14 August 1959.

 In the 1961 Federation membership referendum Jamaica voted 54% to leave the West Indies Federation.
 After losing the referendum, Manley took Jamaica to the polls in April 1962, to secure a mandate for the island's independence.
 On 10 April 1962, of the 45 seats up for contention in the 1962 Jamaican general election, the JLP won 26 seats and the PNP 19.
 The voter turnout was 72.9%.

 This resulted in the independence of Jamaica on 6 August 1962, and several other British colonies in the West Indies followed suit in the next decade.
 Bustamante had replaced Manley as premier between April and August, and on independence, he became Jamaica's first prime minister.

 The JLP in independent Jamaica

 Bustamante suffered a stroke in 1964 and largely withdrew from politics.
 However, he did not relinquish the title of party leader for another decade.
 Donald Sangster took over as acting prime minister after Bustamante's stroke.
 He was named First Deputy Leader in 1967, and led the party to victory in the 21 February 1967 Jamaican general election.
 The JLP won 33 out of 53 seats, with the PNP taking 20 seats.

 Sangster suffered a brain hemorrhage and died about six weeks after the elections, while he was preparing for his budget presentation.

-Hugh Shearer succeeded Sangster as First Deputy Leader and Prime Minister, defeating David Clement (DC) Tavares by two votes in a run-off by of the JLP parliamentarians.
+Hugh Shearer succeeded Sangster as first deputy leader and prime minister, defeating David Clement (DC) Tavares by two votes in a run-off by of the JLP parliamentarians.
 Tavares had come out on top in the first ballot, with Shearer and Robert Lightbourne being the other candidates.
 Under Shearer, the JLP lost power in independent Jamaica for the first time to the People's National Party and Michael Manley in 1972.
 The PNP won 37 seats to the JLP's 16.

-Shearer served as Opposition Leader until 1974.
+Shearer served as opposition leader until 1974.
 Bustamante finally gave up the post of party leader in 1974, and Edward Seaga was elected his successor.
 The party lost the 1976 elections, the PNP winning 47 seats to the JLP's 13.
 The turnout was a very high 85 percent.

-Seaga became Prime Minister after victory in 1980 when the party won by a landslide, capturing 51 of the then 60 parliamentary seats.
+Seaga became prime minister after victory in 1980 when the party won by a landslide, capturing 51 of the then 60 parliamentary seats.

 In 1983 with the JLP achieving a spike in popularity, in part because of Seaga's support of the US-led military invasion of Grenada, Seaga called early elections and won all sixty seats, the majority by acclamation, mainly because the opposition PNP boycotted those elections.
 The JLP suffered defeat in the 1989 elections.
 The PNP won 45 seats to the JLP's 15.